List of lawsuits involving Tesla, Inc.: Litigation relating to 2018 CEO performance award

 In April 2018, Tesla shareholder Richard Tornetta brought a lawsuit Tornetta v.
 Musk, et al in Delaware requesting that Musk's $55 billion pay package from Tesla be rescinded.
 In January 2024, Judge Kathaleen McCormick agreed.
 McCormick called the compensation granted by the company's board "an unfathomable sum" that was unfair to shareholders.
 In response to the ruling, Musk posted on X: "Never incorporate your company in the state of Delaware."
 In June 2024, shareholders approved reincorporating Tesla in Texas and reapproved Musk's compensation.
 In February 2025, Bloomberg reported that Pershing Square Capital Management CEO Bill Ackman had tweeted, "We are reincorporating our management company in Nevada for the same reason.
 Top law firms are recommending Nevada and Texas over Delaware."

-Musk filed a lawsuit, Maffei et al v.
-Palkon et al, with the Delaware Supreme Court, to try to get Judge McCormick's ruling overturned.
+The Delaware Supreme Court overturned the decision in December 2025, restoring Musk's compensation package and awarding $1 in nominal damages.